 Looking to deepen your faith, grow your knowledge, or add to your ministry toolkit?
 CALL@CDSP has short online courses for you!

-Each course is seven weeks, each week a separate lesson.
+CALL courses are seven weeks, each week a separate lesson.
 Continuing Education Units are offered at the rate of 2 CEUs per course.
-Students from across The Episcopal Church and beyond join experienced online instructors in creating a classroom environment of respect and mutual learning.
+Students from across the Episcopal Church and beyond join experienced online instructors in creating a classroom environment of respect and mutual learning.
 Courses are open to anyone, lay or ordained, of any denomination or none.

-The Winter 2023 session runs January 23 through March 13.
-Registration for each of the following courses is now open at https://cdsp.edu/call/online/call-winter-2023/
+The Fall 2023 session runs September 11 through October 30.
+Registration for each of the following courses is now open at cdsp.edu/call/online/call-courses-fall-2023/

 Navigating Conflict: Speaking the Truth in Love with Rev. Alex Leach

 Reconciliation is the mission of the Church; and reconciliation is not the absence of conflict but rather the navigation of it.
 When approached with skill and grounded in Christ’s love, conflict is a healthy process through which we fully encounter our neighbor, learn about ourselves, and develop unity amid difference.
 In this course, you will learn concrete skills and tools that help keep conflict healthy and safe.
 You will also explore the spiritual practices which form the bedrock of this work.
 Over the seven weeks, you will be asked to read, listen, reflect, and practice skills.

 Introduction to the Book of Common Prayer with Rev. Dr. Melissa Hartley